Supply

 Decrease in supply = a leftward shift of the curve (to S₁).
 At every price, producers now offer less.

-The IGCSE syllabus tests around seven non-price supply factors.
+Around seven non-price supply factors come up regularly.
 The mnemonic CONTEST covers them.

 | Letter | Stands for | Effect on supply |